CLEED

 philly

-The Green Mountain Energy Sun Club donates to many projects that “enhance the quality of life through long-term, sustainable solutions that focus on people and the planet.”
+The donates to many projects that “enhance the quality of life through long-term, sustainable solutions that focus on people and the planet.”
 Recently, the Philadelphia Zoo was the proud recipient of $100,000 to be dedicated to increasing it’s already existing sustainability initiatives.
 The money was chosen to fund solar golf carts, which will immensely help zoo employees to get around the 42-acre park in much less time and more efficiently.
 Each solar-powered golf cart can generate enough clean energy to drive more than 1,600 miles annually.
 That’s a lot of miles around the park!

 1) improve energy efficiency